GenerateNU/Algo/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/)
 You should be able to run `docker` in your terminal if this was successful.
 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-3. Run `make docker-db` from the root directory, this will spin up an Docker container that will hold a postgres image.
+3. Run `docker-compose up` from the root directory, this will spin up a postgres image.
-4. Run `docker ps` to check if the container has been successfully created.